AdrianKriger/osm_LoD1_3DCityModel/districts/Good-To-Know.md

 <ins>**Parameters:**</ins>
 a) ["update"](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/districts/osm3Ddistricts_param.json#L3) must be `"True"` to download the appropriate osm.pbf; therafter `"False"` will use that file.
 b) Your ["Focus_area"](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/districts/osm3Ddistricts_param.json#L3) must exist in osm as a defined [boundary=administrative](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative).
 It can be one or comma seperated.
 So for example should you wish to explore the nine census wards (tracts) of [Khayelitsha](https://en.wikipedia.org/wiki/Khayelitsha) (population: aprox.
 390 000) you would go:
-`"Cape Town Ward 18,Cape Town Ward 87,Cape Town Ward 90,Cape Town Ward 89,<    etc.  >,Cape Town Ward 97,Cape Town Ward 95"`.
+`"Cape Town Ward 18,Cape Town Ward 87,Cape Town Ward 90,<    and so on  >,Cape Town Ward 97,Cape Town Ward 95"`.
+Try to keep the areas adjacent.
 c) Define [metadata](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L22-L30) for the City Model.
 Without it the dataset has no value.
 d) Although interactive is set to ['True'](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L34); I recommend 'False'.
 Create the .html with [interactiveOnly](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/interactiveOnly.ipynb).
 The [Jupyter](https://jupyter.org/) environment allows for easy customization of the final product.
 The static png below (Fig 1.) illustrates building stock differentiated through color.
 A school, housing, retail, healthcare and community focused facilities are easily identified.
 Additional features unique to an aoi can also be included.
 Here farmland, streams, recreational spaces and bus rapid transit routes have been added *- you are thus limited only through data and your imagination*.